 11. Invest in an Odor Control Storage Method

 Due to the increased popularity and regularity of the substance in popular culture, there are now companies with the sole purpose of creating storage options for frequent smokers.
-One of them is STASHLOGIX, a brand that’s created somewhat of a weed lunchbox with an odor-trapping gasket and liner inside as well as adjustable dividers for different-sized buds and a waterproof zipper.
+One of them is STASHLOGIX, a brand that’s created somewhat of a weed lunchbox with an odor-trapping gasket and liner inside, as well as adjustable dividers for different-sized buds and a waterproof zipper.
 On the beach and worried about the tide coming in all over your stuff?
 Your weed will be safe.
-It’s also got a combination zipper lock for keeping your stash secure and this product comes with a lifetime warranty so you won’t have to worry about it wearing out and letting the smells loose.
+It’s also got a combination zipper lock for keeping your stash secure, and this product comes with a lifetime warranty, so you won’t have to worry about it wearing out and letting the smells loose.

 12. Chew a Piece of Bold, Minty Gum

-Other gums are minty, but a little too sweet.
+Other gums are minty but a little too sweet.
 That’s why our favorite is this strong peppermint variety by 5 Gum, which is sugar-free but doesn’t have that overwhelming, artificial taste.
 One chewer even says, “The flavors last longer than other gum like Orbit and Winter Fresh.
-I literally wouldn’t chew gum if it’s not this kind” Keep a pack in your bag, office, house, and care, so that you’re never caught anywhere with a smoky mouth.
+I literally wouldn’t chew gum if it’s not this kind” Keep a pack in your bag, office, house, and care so that you’re never caught anywhere with a smoky mouth.

 13. Purchase a Scent-Free Portable Air Freshener

 The scent of some traditional air fresheners can be borderline sickening, so why not invest in one that eliminates the scent from the root rather than masking it?
-This deodorizer by PURGGO is perfect for your car or anywhere it can be hung, and draws out smoky scents with activated bamboo charcoal.
-It absorbs smoke with ease and comes in a demure, dark gray color that blends in anywhere.
+This deodorizer by PURGGO is perfect for your car or anywhere it can be hung and draws out smoky scents with activated bamboo charcoal.
+It easily absorbs smoke and comes in a demure, dark gray color that blends in anywhere.
 An added perk?
 This sustainable bag can be used as a natural fertilizer for plants after its life cycle (a year) is done.

 14. Douse Yourself in This Unisex Body/Room Spray

 This spray is a must because it can be used both in rooms and on your body, plus the scents are mild and versatile enough to be unisex.
 This particular scent of Zum Mist is one of their most popular: frankincense and myrrh.
 These fragrances are made with essential oils and fragrance oil that’s phthalate-free.
-It’s dark, sweet and woodsy, making it the perfect unisex scent, and a way to make musty smoke smell like an aromatic forest.
+It’s dark, sweet, and woodsy, making it the perfect unisex scent and a way to make musty smoke smell like an aromatic forest.

 15. Put a Bowl of Baking Soda in Your Car

 If you’re not a fan of air fresheners and sprays, a little-known stoner hack is to place a bowl of baking soda in your car (or any other affected area) overnight.
-It has cleaning benefits, and won’t expel harmful toxins or strong smells.
+It has cleaning benefits and won’t expel harmful toxins or strong smells.
 Besides smoke, baking soda is powerful enough to work on spoiled food, smoke, vomit, sweat, and more.
 Keep it in your fridge or anywhere else that’s regularly affected by odors — cannabis or not.

 16. Get a Scented Wreath

 While you sometimes see wreaths hung on front doors during the holiday season, they’re so much more than that.
 With artfully chosen herbs, flowers, and other bits of nature, these seasonal wreaths by Creekside Farms are filled with complex scents that beautifully fill a room.
 They also happen to act as breathtaking decor for any room in the house.
-Their summer offering is filled with notes of lavender, marjoram, sage and oregano, while the winter one contains notes of eucalyptus, lotus pods, white statice, and dried bear grass.
+Their summer offering is filled with notes of lavender, marjoram, sage, and oregano, while the winter one contains notes of eucalyptus, lotus pods, white statice, and dried bear grass.